HashDataInc/bireme/README.md

 ![architecture](docs/architecture.png)

-Dbsync supports synchronization work of multiple data sources.
+Bireme supports synchronization work of multiple data sources.
 It can simultaneously read records from multiple data sources in parallel, and load records to the target database.

 ## 1.2 Maxwell + Kafka Data Source

-Maxwell + Kafka is a data source type that dbsync currently supports, the structure as follows:
+Maxwell + Kafka is a data source type that bireme currently supports, the structure as follows:

 ![data_source](docs/data_source.png)